LiberlandHacker/OSSP-CS/README.md

 Of course, as long as your academic authorities allow it, you are welcome to use this repo as a resource for your own learning, subject to the included [LICENSE](LICENSE).

 ## Notes on Notes
-Note: Not all notes are posted here.
+Note: **Not all notes are posted here.** Some are handwritten, as I find it more convenient in many cases, especially for notations which Markdown is not well-suited for.
 If you are an interested party who desires to review my handwritten notes for any course, please send me a request directly and I'll see what I can do for you.

 ## Acknowledgements